 So if you’re hungry, consider bar hopping in the deli and take a look at the salad bar of your favorite T&C market, whether that’s Ballard Market, T&C Market Lakemont, T&C Market Bainbridge Island, or one of the three central markets—Shoreline, Mill Creek, and Poulsbo.

-These are not typical, tired, preservative-laden bars that are sadder than salad.
+These are not typical, tired, preservative-laden bars that are more sad than salad.
 These are fresh, well-attended bars that contain many unique salads that are Town & Country’s own recipes, prepared fresh in their market kitchens.
 The selections depend on the seasons, showcasing peak-of-the-season fruits and vegetables from their produce markets, which resemble farmers markets and have garnered a loyal fanbase.

 Each market is unique and offers different salads from their selection at different times, but the most popular salads—which you’re likely to find at your own market—include: